GrapheneOS/platform_packages_modules_Bluetooth/android/pandora/server/README.md

     `adb forward tcp:<rootcanal-port> tcp:<rootcanal-port>`.
     Rootcanal port number may differ depending on its configuration.
 It is 7200 for the AVD, and generally 6211 for physical devices.
-* Forward Blueberry Android server port through ADB:
+* Forward Pandora Android server port through ADB:
   `adb forward tcp:8999 tcp:8999`.

 The above steps can be done by executing the `setup.sh` helper script (the `-rootcanal` option must be used for virtual tests on a physical device).

-Finally, you must also make sure that the machine on which tests are executed can access the ports of the Blueberry Android server, Rootcanal (if required), and ADB (if required).
+Finally, you must also make sure that the machine on which tests are executed can access the ports of the Pandora Android server, Rootcanal (if required), and ADB (if required).

 You can also check the usage examples provided below.

-### 4. Build, install, and run Blueberry Android server
+### 4. Build, install, and run Pandora Android server

-* `m BlueberryServer`
+* `m PandoraServer`
-* `adb install -r -g out/target/product/<device>/testcases/Blueberry/arm64/Blueberry.apk`
+* `adb install -r -g out/target/product/<device>/testcases/Pandora/arm64/Pandora.apk`

 * Start the instrumented app:
-* `adb shell am instrument -w -e Debug false com.android.blueberry/.Server`
+* `adb shell am instrument -w -e Debug false com.android.pandora/.Server`

 ### 5. Run your tests